A Travel Price Comparison for Canada Edmonton vs. Vancouver for Attractions, Couples, Food, and Nightlife

 Five days in Edmonton or Vancouver?

-Travelers enjoy the nightlife and shopping when visiting the cultural city of Edmonton.
+Travelers enjoy the nightlife and shopping when visiting the friendly city of Edmonton.
 The length of your ideal trip is an individual decision.
 Five days is plenty of time to see everything, even with extra days to spare.

 Vancouver is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Vancouver, five days is sufficent for most.
 The entire region has so many activities, and you'll want time to do everything.